+Often we must make end-of-life decisions for our animal friends.
+These times are very difficult and come with complex emotions.
 When we lose a companion animal, we are often unprepared for the intense grief we experience.
-And often we must make end-of-life decisions for our animal friends.
-These times are very difficult and come with complex emotions.

 Our companion animals are a part of our family.
 Our relationship with our dog, cat, horse, or other animal can be a source of love, comfort, and joy and provide a connection like none other.
 We can experience a unique love and respect with our companion animals and the mutual bond is complex and very intimate.

 Grief is a natural response to loss.
 People can experience a wide-range of feelings, including: sadness, anxiety, anger, loneliness, guilt, relief, isolation, confusion, or numbness.
 People can also feel disorganized and tired.
 They can have trouble concentrating, changes in appetite, and vivid dreams.
 Sometimes, people’s sleep is affected.

 Healing from the loss of a companion animal may be particularly difficult for several reasons, including:

 - It can be difficult to find people who truly understand how profound your loss is.
 Lots of people will sympathize when someone loses a human family member or friend, but not always when we are grieving the death of our companion animal.